 U-M Library Search is a search interface that allows you to search across several information categories curated by the Library.
 You use this interface to find items that the Library owns or subscribes to, such as:

 Many of the Library's online resources are discoverable and accessible through Library Search.

 The starting point is the Everything search, which allows you to input search terms in a single search box and to display a small number of results from:

-You can switch to see a specific category of results by clicking the category name below the search box either before you start your search or once results display.
-Note: Library Search works best with Safari, Chrome, and Firefox browsers.
+You can switch categories of information for specific results by clicking the category name below the main search box either before you start your search or by clicking on a specific category box once results display.
+Note: Library Search works best with current versions of Safari, Chrome, and Firefox browsers.

 The members of the Library's Anti-Racism LibGuide group, which developed this research guide include the following (in alphabetical order): Sigrid Anderson, Naomi Binnie, Allyssa Bruce, Anne Cong-Huyen, Jesus Espinoza, Helen Look, Caitlin Pollock, Miranda Marraccini, Shannon Moreno, Charles Ransom, Stephanie Rosen, Justin Schell, Maura Seale.